samuel-souza/soccerdatas/README.md

 # soccerdatas
-A webscraping package in development focusing in sports data.
+A web scraping package in development focusing in sports data.